astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 ### Anatomy of a Deployment Alert

-This alert fires when the scheduler is not heartbeating every 5 seconds for more than 3 minutes:
+This alert fires when the Airflow Scheduler is not heart beating every 5 seconds, for more than 3 minutes:

 ```
 alert: AirflowSchedulerUnhealthy